PhilippeBoisney/AlertOnboarding/README.md

 )](http://mit-license.org)

 ## PRESENTATION
 This AlertOnboarding was inspired by [this amazing dribbble](https://dribbble.com/shots/2422143-Space-onboarding).
-It will help you to maximise, simply, your onboarding on your app.
+It will help you to maximise, simply, onboarding process on your app.

 ## SCREENSHOT
 <p align="center">